 Philippines

-In the Philippines, some of our accommodation costs were offset by staying with family.
+In the Philippines, we offset some of our accommodation costs by staying with family.

 One of our favorite attractions in the Philippines was exploring the rice fields in Banaue, northern Luzon (pictured above).